Kristina01111000/Drws_site/README.md

 - talk about the speed of the site on mobile, it should be faster, need to move the youtube video down a little bit
 - forget about the recipes mentioned in the video, its not important right now
 - go over the emails, does he have the names yet?
+- Try to decrease the cover image resolution and make it smaller, then splice it back onto the other pdf for the book
+- Add spacing on cell phone view only, so that it loads faster